Vuyo-Ndebele/Coffee-Shop-Sales/README.md

 Without a data-driven approach, the shop struggles with challenges such as:

-a.
-Inefficient inventory planning
+- Inefficient inventory planning

-b.
-Missed revenue opportunities during peak hours
+- Missed revenue opportunities during peak hours

-c.
-Limited understanding of customer purchase patterns
+- Limited understanding of customer purchase patterns

-d.
-Inability to tailor marketing strategies to high-performing products or periods
+- Inability to tailor marketing strategies to high-performing products or periods

 This project aims to analyze the coffee shop’s sales data to identify:

-a.
-Which products generate the most revenue?
+- Which products generate the most revenue?

-b.
-Peak hours and days for sales activity
+- Peak hours and days for sales activity

-c.
-Customer purchasing trends
+- Customer purchasing trends

-d.
-Sales trends across products and time intervals
+- Sales trends across products and time intervals

-e.
-Opportunities for improving operational efficiency and
+- Opportunities for improving operational efficiency and

 ## 🛠️ Skills Used